omigroup/assets/README.md

-general assets for use in world building and virtual events make sure the assets are creative commons: https://creativecommons.org/ Preferably with CC0 or CC-BY
+general assets for use in world building and virtual events

+Make sure the assets are creative commons (https://creativecommons.org/), preferably with CC0 or CC-BY

 ---